v-ngyn/inventory_management/README.md

 *This project is currently a work in progress.*

+This project requires a Linux environment or WSL.

 **Dev Logs**
 --
+2/6/24
+- completed base functionality of inventory manager. no bugs have been detected so far.
+- i plan to add more visual information to dashboard; such as graphs, admin messages, etc.

 2/5/24
 - set up items table
 - added functionality for users to add items